stl314159/docker-git-checkout/README.md

 # docker-git-checkout

-A tiny builder container for pulling source from git.
+A tiny builder container for recursively pulling source from git.

 ## Usage